Josephine Earp: Sadie Mansfield in Arizona

-Returns to San Francisco
+San Francisco

 In her Cason manuscript, Josephine or Sadie wrote that she and Dora were homesick and returned to San Francisco with Sieber's help.
 If Sieber helped her, the only time period that fits Josephine's story is when Sieber was in the Prescott area at Camp Verde from 1873 to 1875.
 Josephine said that Sieber, who was German and may have recognized Josephine's German accent, guessed her situation and sent a telegram from Fort Whipple to her brother-in-law Aaron Weiner.
 She said Weiner used a connection he had in Prescott to help Josephine get home.
 In January 1876, Josephine or Sadie left Prescott, stopped at a Los Angeles hotel, and returned to San Francisco before March 6.

 Josephine told the Earp cousins that she returned to San Francisco before the grand opening of Lucky Baldwin's luxury Baldwin Hotel and Theater on the northeast corner of Powell and Market St., which opened on March 6, 1876.
 The opening date of the Baldwin Hotel is much earlier than the date Josephine said she left for Arizona with the Pauline Markham Troupe in 1879.

 Josephine wrote much later that her family wanted to keep her "escapades from the public."
 In her memoirs she wrote, "the younger children (niece and nephew), and our friends were told that I had gone away for a visit.
 Mrs. Hirsch, because of Dora’s part in it was as anxious as my people (family), to keep it a secret.
 The memory of it has been a source of humiliation and regret to me in all the years since that time and I have never until now disclosed it to anyone besides my husband (Wyatt)."
 She added, "The fear and the excitement, the weeks of exhausting travel, chagrin over my own foolishness, all together proved too much for my strength.
 I developed St. Vitus Dance and was unable to attend school very much again.
 After a time however I very much improved in health so that within two years after my experience I was once more a normal healthy girl."
 If Josephine, as she said, left San Francisco at age 18, it's unclear why she would still be attending school upon her return two years later.
 Like cerebral meningitis, St. Vitus Dance is a form of a streptococcus infection.
 The symptoms of St. Vitus Dance and meningitis are somewhat different, but both can be contracted from the same strain of bacteria through saliva.
 Both of Behan's children, Henrietta and Albert, were ill with meningitis around 1877, and in July of that year, Henrietta died from the disease.